Skip to main content

 3.2 Multi-Tenancy Data Model

-4. Implementation Detail: The "Wrapper" Pattern
+4. Implementation Detail: The "Wrapper" Patterns

 5. Operational Workflows

-5.1 Onboarding New Tenants
+5.1 Onboarding New Tenants (Automated)

 5.2 Multi-Property Context